 References to external web sites.
 This documentation can be viewed both on the web and as part of the Stradwin help system.
 The help system under Windows is not able to display external web pages, therefore all references to other sites have been collected here.

-Stradwin was written by Andrew Gee, Richard Prager and Graham Treece (firstname.lastname@example.org) of the Medical Imaging group at the Department of Engineering, University of Cambridge, UK.
+Stradwin was originally written by Graham Treece, Andrew Gee and Richard Prager (firstname.lastname@example.org) of the Medical Imaging group at the Department of Engineering, University of Cambridge, UK, and is now developed by Graham Treece.
 We are always keen to hear about use of the system at other institutions.
 If you find Stradwin useful or would like to suggest improvements, please let us know.
 If you use it for your research, please cite the appropriate paper.